Call now in confidence immediate help & advice 24/7

 Heroin is one of the most difficult substances to recover from, and the process likely won’t be easy.

-However, it is possible to achieve long-term sobriety if you are motivated and dedicated to your addiction treatment at Plymouth.
+However, it is possible to achieve long-term sobriety if you are motivated and dedicated to your drug and alcohol rehab treatment at Plymouth.

 Unlike many other substances such as cocaine and cannabis, heroin is both physically and psychologically addictive.